Swimming lessons throw up a whole load of dilemmas, not least how to put on a swimming cap.

 I’ve not updated on N’s swimming journey for a long time.
 Mostly because now he swims independently it means I don’t experience it directly, but also it tends to be much of a muchness from one week to the next.

-One thing that has changed in his second (half) term of swimming, is that they have to wear swim hats.
+One thing that has changed in moving to independent swimming, is that they have to wear swimming caps.
 I remember when I was first learning to swim and had a turquoise 1980s swim hat with little bobbles in a flower pattern.
 Gorgeous.

-Nothing like that for N. Their choice was cheap (plain colours) or slightly more expensive (Nemo or similar design).
+Nothing like that for N. Their choice was cheap rubber (plain colours) or slightly more expensive but still rubber (Nemo or similar design).
 Of course I went for cheap.
-Much more practical, especially if you lose it the first week after buying it (mm, wonder who that could be?!).
+Much more practical, especially if you lose it the first week after buying it (hmm, wonder who that could be?!).

-He chose a black hat, which looked more navy to me, and then it was time to try and get it on him.
+He chose a black hat, and then it was time to try and get it on him.
 Easier said than done if it involves a child who a) doesn’t want to wear one, and b) who won’t hold where you say to help.
 It feels like you need 3-4 hands to put a swimming cap on a child.

 The couple of weeks at the end of last term, it wasn’t essential to wear the hats.
 So I gave up trying on the first week because N was getting too stressed and stropping about it.
 The second week (after I’d lost it), we had to borrow one from the pool, because they’d run out of cheap hats to sell.
 Even though the teacher had explained the technique to put on a hat, N was ripping it off before I’d even got part of it over his head.
 So over to the teacher.